8 Ways to Stop Calorie Counting Obsessively

 Positive affirmations are statements that you can write, read, or say out loud that can help reduce negative and limiting thoughts.
 Affirmations may seem silly and hard to believe but remember, it takes at least two months to form a habit…so keep practicing!
 Positive affirmations can help cultivate a more optimistic, confident, and resilient mindset while helping us control the way we react to certain situations.

-Try This: Are you thinking “How do I even write a positive affirmation?”
+Try This: Are you thinking “How do I even write a positive affirmation?”.
 A quick internet search will give you plenty of ideas!
-Another thing to think about: What kinds of negative thoughts live in your headspace, and how can you change them?
+Also consider what kinds of negative thoughts live in your headspace, and how can you change them?
 Writing down negative thoughts and then formulating specific affirmations in response can slowly but surely change your mindset.

 Are you ready to stop calorie counting and ready to heal your relationship with food and your body?
-The road can be difficult but we are here to help!
-Meet with a Registered Dietitian to get started on your path to health and wellness.
-You will receive an individualized plan to help you feel comfortable and confident as you grow in self love.
-And if you or someone you love is suffering from an eating disorder, check out Nourish by Anderson’s Nutrition, our specialized program for eating disorder clients.
+The road can be difficult but Anderson’s Nutrition is here to help!
+Meet with a Registered Dietitian to get started on your path to health and healing.
+You will receive an individualized plan to help you feel comfortable, supported and confident in transitioning your relationship with food.
+If you feel your relationship with food has become disordered and is impacting your quality of life, check out Nourish by Anderson’s Nutrition, our specialized program for eating disorder clients.